itzzzme/spotify-api/README.md

 # spotify-api
-A full fledged unofficial Spotify API (Does not require any APIKEY)
+A full fledged UNOFFICIAL Spotify API (Does not require any APIKEY)